 (g) A family will not be able to register a child to swim with the Huntsville Swim Association for the upcoming season until all financial obligations for the previous season have been met (Session fees, Registration, Fundraising).

+Below is a table that indicates the Volunteer and Fundraising Requirements for Huntsville Swim Association beginning August 2021.
+BOTH THE VOLUNTEER REQUIREMENT AND THE FUNDRAISING REQUIREMENT MUST BE MET BY EACH ACCOUNT.